Alaa-alsulaiman/Student-profile/Student-profile.md

    __Student_TODO:__

   < What is your career goal?
 (I want to be CFO in STC Solutions co) >
   < Which financial services or products would you like to work with?
-(Stocks tranding) >
+(Asset and wealth management) >
   < Which technologies do you want to contribute to?
 (The technologies that helps in finance field)>
   < Which problems or opportunities do you want to focus on?
-(Work in cryptocurrency) >
+(Security & Fraud in credit card) >

 ### Student mini-CV: